 Gwendolyn Rosen '15 double majored with Sociology.
-Since graduation, Gwen interned at the Center for Sexual Pleasure and Health and has served as the Social Media Strategist for the Woodhull Freedom Foundation.
+Since graduation, Gwen interned at the Center for Sexual Pleasure and Health.
 She currently works at Momentum Communications Group, a PR agency that works with non-profit and education groups.

 Michelle Seelig '94 earned a MD at Mount Sinai School of Medicine and a MSHS at UCLA School of Public Health.
 She is a family physician in Seattle and has 5 boys.

-Emma Silverman '06

-double majored with Studio Art.
+Emma Silverman '06 double majored with Studio Art.
 Silverman is a PhD candidate at UC Berkeley in History of Art with emphasis in Women, Gender and Sexuality.